Battle of Landskrona: Aftermath

-Reasons for the Danish defeat are said to be rivalry between Danish generals and that the Danish units had been mixed up during the night.
+The reasons for the Danish defeat are said to be rivalry between Danish generals and that the Danish units had been mixed up during the night.
 The Danes also failed to exploit their success on the right wing, which gave the Swedes time to reorganize their units.

-Though unquestionably a Swedish victory the battle had little influence on the outcome of the war.
+Though unquestionably a Swedish victory, the battle had little influence on the outcome of the war.
 As long as the Danes were victorious at sea and held the fortified town of Landskrona they could easily bring reinforcements to Scania.
 The Swedish army now counted 7,000 men, but this was not enough to take Landskrona.

 After a couple of skirmishes around Kristianstad, the main part of the Swedish army marched back north to Sweden proper to find winter quarters, while Christian V shipped some of his troops back to Zealand.